What exactly is treatment at a drug and alcohol facility?

 Many recovery centers utilize yoga, gym workouts, and specialized activities depending on the locale of the facility.

-The staff at the treatment center will review your assessment and you will have to have a clearance by the doctor prior to doing any physical excursion or groups where it may put added stress on your body.
+The staff at the treatment center will review your assessment, and you will have to have clearance by the doctor before doing any physical excursion or groups where it may put added stress on your body.
 If you have an ongoing medical condition, light exercise may be the option.
-Most treatment centers take into consideration throughout your stay what may potentially be difficult due to physical limitations, but they will suggest some form of exercise knowing the benefits it has for people getting and staying sober.
+Most treatment centers take into consideration throughout your stay what may potentially be difficult due to physical limitations.
+Still, they will suggest some form of exercise knowing the benefits it has for people getting and staying sober.

-Exercise is a great way and one of the strongest tools to maintain sobriety, however, there are a select few who transfer drug addiction to exercise addiction.
+Exercise is one of the strongest tools to maintain sobriety.
+However, there are a select few who transfer drug addiction to exercise addiction.

-Some people find that when they get a few weeks off of substances, they feel so good and want to make up for time lost, or can work out their problems.
+Some people find when they get a few weeks off of substances, they feel so good and want to make up for time lost.
 While exercise is very beneficial for overall wellness, make sure it does not become a new obsession or addiction.
 Treatment center staff will help you find a balance with this.

 During treatment, a basic tool in recovery is journaling your experiences.
-There may not be much in the way of watching a favorite program, and journaling can help alleviate feelings, and also keep a record of your successes.
-You will most probably be asked by your therapist or staff members to do some “homework” that includes writing on specific experiences.
-Making lists will also be helpful for transitioning to other levels and aftercare needs.
+There may not be much in the way of watching a favorite program.
+Thus journaling can help alleviate feelings while keeping a record of your successes.
+You will most probably be asked by your therapist or staff members to do some homework.
+For example, this may include writing on specific experiences.
+Also, making lists helps transition to other levels and aftercare needs.

 Alternative therapies are integrated into a treatment plan, and can widely vary at each addiction treatment center.
-Alternative treatments include but are not limited to EMDR, Neurofeedback, art therapies and adventure or outdoor excursions.
-Alternative therapies are OFTEN influential in creating self-efficacy, learning new skills, kinesthetic learning, supporting traditional therapy, and neuro functioning.
+These treatments include but are not limited to EMDR, Neurofeedback, art therapies, and adventure or outdoor excursions.
+Often, alternative therapies influence creating self-efficacy, learning new skills, kinesthetic learning, supporting traditional therapy, and neuro functioning.

-- Drama therapy, where applied theater techniques help you in everyday life have proved popular.
+- Drama therapy, where applied theater techniques help you in everyday life, has proved popular.

 - Hypnotherapy can be a beneficial alternative treatment when getting sober, and some centers may offer this intervention.

 After leaving the treatment center, your therapist and staff members can be a lifeline to you during your transition.
 It is also helpful to keep in touch with the people who went through treatment with you.
-Some centers will make it mandatory that by the time you leave you have at least three phone numbers of people who you can call in case of need.
-To find out more about these specific treatments, please read the programs that Vogue Recovery Centers at 866.682.8449.
+Some centers will make it mandatory to have at least three phone numbers to call in case of need.
+Find out more about these specific treatments, call Vogue Recovery Centers at 866.682.8449.
 See what our Nevada, Arizona, and California addiction treatment therapy programs have to offer.

-Vogue Rehab in Las Vegas is one of the few drug treatment facilities that are In-Network with Nevada’s largest insurance, Sierra Health and Life.
+Vogue Rehab in Nevada is one of the few drug treatment facilities In-Network with Nevada’s largest insurance, Sierra Health and Life.

 Disclaimer: Not all services discussed herein are provided at all Vogue locations.